gaurav2721/low_level_design/README.md

 2. Write down the functionality in terms of functions and objects
 3. write down your code in form of objects(OOPS and SOLID , KISS(keep it simple stupid) , YAGNI(You aint gonna need it ))
 4. There must be an api interface to your module , use api interface and packages and functions to split your code into manageable chunks
+5. The relationship between objects can be one to one , one to many and many to many , or object may be independent , there may be parent child relationship
+6. Try catch comment logs
+7. try not to have cyclic dependency amongst packages

 Game Engine

 Functional Requirement